Join us Sunday, June 30, 2019 for the 83rd Annual Rode!

-Vendors are welcome to join us both days, free of charge.
+Vendors are welcome to join us for events Saturday and Sunday, free of charge.
 Download a registration form.

 The original arena was what the Little League Field is now.
 Gates from the Great Northern and snow fence made up the arena.
 In 1938 the land was purchased by the American Legion for the arena that is still used today.
 That same year, the Legion membership voted to produce the rodeo, despite the strenuous objections of Adjutant Guy Crowe, who cited the Legion's Post's modest cash balance of $3.75.
 A motion was presented by Legionnaire Tot Nett to spend the $3.75 for beer and still put on the rodeo……..the motion was carried.
 Pat Swan was hired to get out the timber; the building of the arena was done by the Legionnaires, there were no seats at this time; everyone sat in or on the cars or on the ground.
 Stock was picked up locally by Tot Nett, Art Nett, Bing Wellman and Bud Swanson, including some horses that the owners did not know were being used for bucking stock.
 At that time there was also a shortage of contestants, so the Legionnaires would comb the bushes to find some cowboys that had celebrated a little too much and put them aboard the bucking stock.
 The rodeo has progressed since then until we now have one of the finest arenas in the Northwest and have become one of the largest one day rodeos in the U.S. and Canada.

-The day before the big rodeo, there will be Live and Silent Auctions, Craft and Food Vendors, Children's Activities, Bounce Houses, Mini Ferris Wheel, Street Dance, Live Music.
+The day before the big rodeo, on June 29, 2019, there will be Live and Silent Auctions, Craft and Food Vendors, Children's Activities, Bounce Houses, Mini Ferris Wheel, Street Dance, Live Music.

 Reserved Seating $20.00